Spare-Umm/multithreaded-text-editor/README.md

 ## 📝 Project Description

-**Notepad 11.2508.38.0** is a fully functional desktop text editor that mimics and extends the classic Windows Notepad.
+This project is a fully functional desktop text editor that mimics and extends the classic Windows Notepad.
 It includes advanced features such as multi-tab support, undo/redo, live status bar, Python code execution, and a built-in drawing tool.

 This project was developed as part of the **Operating Systems** course to demonstrate GUI programming, file handling, process management, and event-driven architecture.